spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 # Writing Sparv Plugins

-The Sparv Pipeline consists of various processors such as importers, annotators, and exporters, contained in so-called modules.
+Sparv consists of various processors such as importers, annotators, and exporters, contained in so-called modules.
 While many modules come with the main Sparv package, none are mandatory to use, and you can easily extend the pipeline with your own modules using plugins.
 A plugin is simply a Sparv module that is not part of the main package.
 Writing a plugin is the recommended way to add a new module to Sparv.